sdr-enthusiasts/gitbook-adsb-guide/container-configuration/deploy-readsb-container.md

 f936a37dd488        mikenye/readsb-protobuf:latest      "/init"             4 hours ago         Up 2 hours (healthy)      0.0.0.0:8080->8080/tcp   readsb
 ```

-Noticed that next to the container status, there is some information about the container's health.
+Notice that next to the container status, there is some information about the container's health.
 This may be one of the following:

 * No health information: Not all images have healthchecks implemented.
 If an image doesn't report health, this is why.
 * `(health: starting)`: The container will wait up to a predefined start-period (defined in the [Dockerfile](https://github.com/mikenye/docker-readsb-protobuf/blob/63a617e00d4c9bcd8a5d6a9d94cc2f2b32ac0489/Dockerfile#L286)) or until the healthcheck script returns a healthy result.